themusicman/gbwd/README.md

 	sudo gbwd enable

 ## Todos
+1. Fix bug with adding domains when blocking have been disabled
-1. Make a copy of /etc/hosts file before modifying it
+2. Make a copy of /etc/hosts file before modifying it

 ## Contributing